Machine learning reveals features of spinon Fermi surface

 \para For a given channel $\alpha$ of filter $k$ to be learned, $f_{k,\alpha}$, the CCNN samples correlators for each snapshot bit-string $B^\alpha(\mathbf{x})$ through an estimate for the $n$-th order spatially averaged correlator associated with filter $k$

 where the inner sum is over all $n$ unique pairs of filter positions $\mathbf{a}$ and filter channels $\alpha$.
-These correlator estimates are then coupled to coefficients $\beta_{k}^{(n)}$ of the linear layer (\autoref{fig:pd}(c); green arrows) according to $\hat{y} = \left[1 + \exp(-\sum_{n,k} \beta_k^{(n)} c_k^{(n)})\right]^{-1}$, where $0 \leq \hat{y} \leq 1$ is the CCNN output for the given input snapshot.
+These correlator estimates are then coupled to coefficients $\beta_{k}^{(n)}$ of the linear layer (\autoref{fig:overview}(c); green arrows) according to $\hat{y} = \left[1 + \exp(-\sum_{n,k} \beta_k^{(n)} c_k^{(n)})\right]^{-1}$, where $0 \leq \hat{y} \leq 1$ is the CCNN output for the given input snapshot.
 We reserved 1,000 samples from each wavefunction as a validation set, and used the remaining 9,000 for training.
 The orders of correlators were restricted to be between 2 and 6, inclusive.
 We allowed the neural network to learn up to 4 different filters, corresponding to $0 \leq k \leq 3$.
-The training fixes the model parameters, namely the filters and the weights, by comparing the output $\hat{y}$ to the training label (see SM I for details).
+The training optimizes the model parameters, namely the filters and the weights, by comparing the output $\hat{y}$ to the training label (see Methods).

 \para Once the CCNN is successfully trained for a given phase, we uncover the characteristic motif that is most informative for the contrast using RPA~\cite{Tibshirani1996J.R.Stat.Soc.Ser.BMethodol.}.
-For this, we fix the filters and relearn the weights $\beta_k^{(n)}$ with regularization that penalizes the magnitude of the $\beta_k^{(n)}$'s with strength $\lambda$ (see SM I).
+For this, we fix the filters and relearn the weights of each learned correlation $\beta_k^{(n)}$ with regularization that penalizes the magnitude of the $\beta_k^{(n)}$'s with strength $\lambda$ (see Methods).
 The $\beta_k^{(n)}$ that turns on at the lowest value of $1/\lambda$ points to the specific filter $k$ and the correlation order $(n)$ of that filter which is most informative for the contrast task.
-The sign of the onsetting $\beta_k^{(n)}$ reveals whether the associated correlation is a feature of phase 0 ($-$ sign) or of phase 1 ($+$ sign); see \autoref{fig:pd}(c).
+The sign of the onsetting $\beta_k^{(n)}$ reveals whether the associated correlation is a feature of phase 0 ($-$ sign) or of phase 1 ($+$ sign); see \autoref{fig:overview}(c).